12 ways to make your computer look and sound better

 9. Tweak the Dock

-As they launch and switch between your favorite applications, macOS users find themselves visiting the Dock a lot.
-So make sure you customize it to suit your personal preferences.
-Open the Apple menu and select System Preferences, then Dock, to adjust the app launcher’s appearance.
+As you launch and switch between your favorite macOS applications, you may find yourself visiting the Dock a lot.
+So, make sure you customize it to suit your personal preferences.
+Open the Apple menu and select System Preferences, then Dock & Menu Bar, to adjust the app launcher’s appearance.